iterami/Docs.htm/common/guides/json.md

       // Optional global vertex alpha value, between 0 and 1 inclusive.
       "alpha": 1,

       // Optional.
-If rotate-y will change to make entity face the camera.
+If the entity will rotate based on camera rotation.
+      // Use "x", "y", or "z" to indicate which axis is used.
       "billboard": false,

       // Optional.
 If this entity collides with other entities that have collision.